amitchatterjee/knowledgenet/doc/concepts.md

 ![Knowledgenet Entity Relationship](./Knowledgenet-Entity-Relationship.drawio.png)

 The blue boxes represent the entities that are created during the development phase (or authoring phase) and passed on to a transaction.
 The green box represents a service entrypoint.
 The red boxes represent the facts that are supplied to the entrypoint and other execution artifacts created in the process of executing the logic.
-As mentioned earlier, the **execute** function in the **service** module is the entrypoint for initiating a transaction.
+As mentioned earlier, the **execute** function in the **service.Service** class is the entrypoint for initiating a transaction.